jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

 Argument reference
 ------------------

 In the above examples, ``**kwargs`` is used in hook method signatures to make them *accepting* of other keyword arguments, without having to declare every single argument that should be passed in.
-Defining hook methods in this way also helps to *future-proof* them, allowing them to accept any new arguments that may be added in future versions of wagtailmenus.
+Using this approach helps keep code tidier, and also makes it more 'future-proof', since the methods will automatically accept any new arguments that may be added by wagtailmenus in future releases.

 Below is a full list of arguments passed that are passed to the above hooks and what they mean:

 ``queryset``
-    Th Django ``QuerySet`` instance to be modified.
+    The Django ``QuerySet`` instance to be modified.
 For the 'menus_modify_base_page_queryset' hook, this will be a queryset of ``Page`` objects.
-For the 'menus_modify_base_menuitem_queryset' hook, this will be a queryset of ``MainMenuItem`` or ``FlatMenuItem`` objects (unless you've implemented your own custom menu item models), depending on the type of menu being rendered.
+For the 'menus_modify_base_menuitem_queryset' hook, this will be a queryset of ``MainMenuItem`` or ``FlatMenuItem`` objects, depending on the type of menu being rendered (or custom menu item models, if you've implemented thrm)

 ``request``
     The ``HttpRequest`` object that the menu is currently being rendered for